shahkavya23/TaskManager-javascript-/README.md

 # TaskManager-javascript-
-It is the project made by me with knowledge of CSS, HTML and JAVASCRIPT .
+It is the project made by Kavya with knowledge of CSS, HTML and JAVASCRIPT .